Technically-Teta/Verify/README.md

 ## Future Developments
 [Back to Contents](#contents)

-As a stretch goal, I want to implement O-Auth into my project to create an actual notification that goes to an organization(admin) email to notify them that someone wants their verification for volunteering.
+As a stretch goal, I want to implement Auth0 into my project to create an actual notification that goes to an organization(admin) email to notify them that someone wants their verification for volunteering.
 I have never worked with this process before but if I can get all of my other functions and components to work I would really like to implement this.
 Also to include a QR code that can be easily scanned by the admin team at the organizations.
 I would also like a very hightech clean looking user interface.
 I have been experimenting with using certain particles on the home screen and I would like to aim for this to polish the project as well as using more css.
-In order of priorities I want to prioritize doing the css over the OAuth because CSS has only been minimal on my prior projects and I would like to kick it up a notice for this next project.
+In order of priorities I want to prioritize doing the css over the Auth0 because CSS has only been minimal on my prior projects and I would like to kick it up a notice for this next project.
 My future goal is to add Verify-ID to my Dating app that I am working on.